cdrit/lone-wolf-fists/README.md

 ![Foundry v14](https://img.shields.io/badge/foundry-v14-green)

-This is a system to play the post-apocalyptic anime inspired ttrpg [Lone Wolf Fists](https://www.drivethrurpg.com/en/product/416442/tian-shang-lone-wolf-fists-core-rulebook) using Foundry VTT version 12+.
+This is a system to play the post-apocalyptic anime inspired TTRPG [Lone Wolf Fists](https://www.drivethrurpg.com/en/product/416442/tian-shang-lone-wolf-fists-core-rulebook) using Foundry VTT version 14+.
 It has been built starting from the [Boilerplate system](https://github.com/asacolips-projects/boilerplate), and I consider it currently feature complete.

 ## Features
 - Character sheets for player characters, npcs/monsters, titans/disasters, vehicles, platoons, and squads.